- What is Kotlin Multiplatform?

 Kotlin Multiplatform does not demand developers to follow any instruction for UI creation.
-It enables UI app developers to work on the appearance, behavior, and performance of the application just like they would in case of native.
+It enables UI app developers to work on the appearance, behavior, and performance of the application just like they would in the case of native.

 5. Higher Performance

-One of the advantages of considering Kotlin language for cross platform mobile app development is that multiplatform compiles code to the explicit same format as the targeted platform.
+One of the advantages of considering Kotlin cross platform framework for mobile app development is that multiplatform compiles code to the explicit same format as the targeted platform.
 This makes it as good at performance as its native counterparts.

 6. Enhanced Flexibility and Scalability